RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 RETURN lcValue
 ```

 The first thing you notice here's is that we are calling a **static method** on the `System.String` class.
 Static methods are non-instance method, meaning you don't first create an instance.
-Instead the methods are static and bound to a specific type.
-In FoxPro this is similar to a UDF() function or plain function that is globally available.
+Instead the methods are static and bound to a specific type ie. `System.String`.
+In FoxPro this is similar to a **UDF()** function or plain function that is globally available.
 Static methods and properties are referenced by the type name - ie. `System.String` instead of the instance, followed by the method or member name.

 Here we call the static Format method with the format string and a single value as a parameter: